 "The medical solution for elevated triglycerides and cholesterol levels, apart from drugs, is a low fat diet.
 However, this has its own problems.
 It leads to severe deficiencies in essential lipids, such as fat-soluble vitamins, essential fatty acids and phospholipids...."
 Lipid & Fat Metabolism

 Lipids and Lipase

-Setting out to discern the truth about dietary fat and cholesterol, we discovered articles and opinions on THINCS by scientists and medical professional who pioneered high-cholesterol skepticsm.
+Setting out to discern the truth about dietary fat and cholesterol, we discovered articles and opinions by scientists and medical professional who pioneered high-cholesterol skepticism.

 Their message?
 Eat whole-fat.
 High-cholesterol is a myth.
 Low-cholesterol is dangerous.

-Bottom line: Eating fat-rich, lipase-rich food is important for our health.
-Living, nutrient-dense, whole-foods that contain living enzymes, take the load off our pancreas which must work hard to provide lipase, when we eat lipase-deficient food.
+Bottom line: Living, nutrient-dense, whole-foods that contain living enzymes, take the load off our pancreas which must work hard to provide lipase, when we eat lipase-deficient food.

 All Lipids Are Lipase Rich.
 But Not All Lipase Are Available.